Best practice in brief

 Confidential data should not be held on local disk storage (e.g. C: drive of a desktop machine)

-Confidential data should not be held on local disk storage (e.g. C: drive) of a desktop machine.
+Confidential data should not be held on local disk storage (e.g C: drive, system drive, other local drive) on a desktop machine.

 Confidential data should be held only on an appropriately managed fileserver.
 Relevant College and Central IT support will manage a system or configure a secure area for this purpose, as appropriate to the circumstances.